EcoSomatic Action 2014

 Using a dialogue/council practice, the expressive arts, home scale permaculture skills, and the spontaneity of improvisation and out-of-the-box thinking will give rise to moments of active hope that buoy us up in our daily lives.
 This group helps us live mindfully and take a stand in our daily, local lives.

 Rachel Kaplan is the prime mover of EcoSomatic Action.
 She is a licensed marriage and family therapist, long-time group facilitator, and author of Urban Homesteading: Heirloom Skills for Sustainable Living (with K. Ruby Blume).
-She works in the lineages of the Halprin Life/Art Process, generative somatics, Authentic Movement, Hakomi Body-Centered Psychotherapy, Strozzi Somatics, Deborah Hay, Contraband and the Living Theatre, contact improvisation, permaculture, and mindfulness meditation.
+She works in the lineages of the Halprin Life/Art Process, generative somatics, Authentic Movement, Hakomi Body-Centered Psychotherapy, Strozzi Somatics, Deborah Hay, Contraband, The Living Theatre, contact improv, permaculture, and mindfulness meditation.
 She has spent the last twenty-five years working with individuals and groups of people evolving strategies for personal and cultural regeneration.

 Please contact me at contact(at)RachelKaplanMFT(dot)net for more information about these classes and workshops.